chuydabol/FC-26-project-beta/README.md

 #### Environment

-`LEAGUE_CLUB_IDS` – comma-separated default club IDs used when the route is called without specifying a `clubId`.
+`LEAGUE_CLUB_IDS` – optional comma-separated club IDs overriding the built-in default list used when the route is called without specifying a `clubId`.